masc-ucsc/docs/docs/pyrope/04-variables.md

 tuple expansion may be unexpected because the compiler can infer bits used independently of the type set.
 This is the case because the `tup@[]` is effectively concatenating the bits in `tup` but the tuple fields can be optimized making the resulting constant to be unexpected.
+The reason is that Pyrope integer sizes are max/min constrains to enforce.
+The compiler can use a smaller representation.

+The only intuitive tuple type cast (`tup@[]`) is when all the tuple fields are booleans.
+Then, it is clear that each entry is one bit in the output.

 ```
-var tup = (a=0xf:u3232, b=0x1:int)  // explicit sizes set
+var tup = (a=0xf:u128, b=0x1:int)  // explicit sizes are ignored if optimized
 assert tup@[] == 0b001_01111

 assert (0xF:s8,0x1:s16)@[] == 0x0001_0F